williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/1-9/5/readme.md

 d) all of the lines in one method that contain "class"
 e) None of these
 ## Answer
 The question asks you to only comment out violations of the rules for **class members**.
-The above code block display
+The below code block displays the two lines that the compiler identifies as errors, and why.

 ```java
 public class GrokStatic {